chore(deps): update dependency numpy to v1.26.4 #16

 A total of 17 pull requests were merged for this release.

-argument to fftfreq and rfftfreq as optional...msort
+__init__.pyi.dargument to fftfreq and rfftfreq as optional...msortlike=dispatched functionsorder="A"ororder="K"Checksums

 MD5